 This capstone course offers you the opportunity to conduct in-depth studies in your fields of interest.
-You will make arrangements for a project under the supervision of an instructor of your choice in the discipline the project will cover.
+You will make arrangements to conduct a project under the supervision of an instructor of your choice in the discipline the project will cover.
+This course can be used to fulfill the requirements of other IT or CIS courses when arranged with the program coordinator and the objectives of that course are met.
+PREREQUISITE: Instructor Permission

-(JRN) Journalism
+JRN - Journalism